 The initial public offering price is substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-Based on an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$8.96 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 46% of the aggregate price paid by all purchasers of our stock but will own only approximately 23% of our common stock outstanding after this offering.
-In addition, as of September 30, 2013, options and warrants to purchase an aggregate of 510,011 shares of our common stock at a weighted average exercise price of \$1.68 per share were outstanding.
+Based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately % of our common stock outstanding after this offering.
+In addition, as of September 30, 2013, options and warrants to purchase an aggregate of 1,275,028 shares of our common stock at a weighted average exercise price of \$0.67 per share were outstanding.
 The exercise of any of these options or warrants would result in additional dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of a liquidation or sale of our company.